databricks/spark-csv/README.md

 * `charset`: defaults to 'UTF-8' but can be set to other valid charset names
 * `inferSchema`: automatically infers column types.
 It requires one extra pass over the data and is false by default
 * `comment`: skip lines beginning with this character.
 Default is `"#"`.
 Disable comments by setting this to `null`.
-* `nullValue`: specificy a string that indicates a null value, any fields matching this string will be set as nulls in the DataFrame
+* `nullValue`: specifies a string that indicates a null value, any fields matching this string will be set as nulls in the DataFrame
-* `dateFormat`: specificy a string that indicates a date format.
+* `dateFormat`: specifies a string that indicates the date format to use when reading dates or timestamps.
 Custom date formats follow the formats at [`java.text.SimpleDateFormat`](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html).
 This applies to both `DateType` and `TimestampType`.
 By default, it is `null` which means trying to parse times and date by `java.sql.Timestamp.valueOf()` and `java.sql.Date.valueOf()`.

 The package also supports saving simple (non-nested) DataFrame.
 When writing files the API accepts several options:
 * `path`: location of files.